doanac/cya/README.md

 =========================

-This is a simple client/server program to allow a pool of bare-metal systems provide LXC containers on-demand.
+This is a simple client/server program to allow a pool of bare-metal systems provide LXD containers on-demand.
 Think of it like OpenStack minus the insane complexity and, until recently, lack of container support.

 You setup a "cya server" on one system and then install clients as you wish.